Balkan sworn virgins

-A sworn virgin is a traditional gender variant or third gender social role in certain Balkan cultures, consisting of people who are assigned female at birth but take a vow of chastity and live the rest of their lives socially recognized as men.
+A sworn virgin is a traditional gender variant or third gender social role in certain Balkan cultures, consisting of people who are assigned female at birth but take a vow of chastity and live out their lives socially recognized as men.
 The practice is most common in patriarchal northern Albania, Kosovo and Montenegro, where burrnesha are recognized under the tribal Kanun law, but also exists, or has existed, to a lesser extent in other parts of the western Balkans, including Bosnia, Dalmatia (Croatia), Serbia and North Macedonia.

 In times when women had a prescribed role, burrnesha gave up their preexisting sexual, reproductive and social identities to acquire the same freedoms as men.
 They could dress as men, be head of the household, move freely in social situations, and take work traditionally open only to men.
 National Geographic's Taboo estimated in 2002 that there were fewer than 102 Albanian sworn virgins left.
 As of 2022, while there were no exact figures, twelve burrnesha were estimated to remain in Northern Albania and Kosovo.

 Terminology

-Other terms for a sworn virgin include, in English, Albanian virgin or avowed virgin; in burrnesha, vajzë e betuar (most common today, and used in situations in which the parents make the decision when the person is a baby or child), and various words cognate with "virgin" – virgjineshë, virgjereshë, verginesa, virgjin, vergjinesha; in Bosnian: tobelija (bound by a vow); in Serbo-Croatian: virdžina; in Serbian: ostajnica (she who stays); in Turkish: sadik, meaning "loyal, devoted".
+Other terms for a sworn virgin include, in English, Albanian virgin or avowed virgin; in burrnesha (plural: burrneshë), vajzë e betuar (most common today, and used in situations in which the parents make the decision when the person is a baby or child), and various words cognate with "virgin" – virgjineshë, virgjereshë, verginesa, virgjin, vergjinesha; in Bosnian: tobelija (bound by a vow); in Serbo-Croatian: virdžina; in Serbian: ostajnica (she who stays); in Turkish: sadik, meaning "loyal, devoted".